microsoft/build25-LAB309/Lab-Instructions/getting-started.md

 The lab is 75 minutes.
 There are two presenters and four proctors, so you will have support throughout the lab.

 ## Prerequisite Knowledge
 We assume you know the basics of creating and editing files in Visual Studio Code.
-VS code isn't very different from other code editors, but if you have never used any code editor you might need a little help.
+VS Code isn't very different from other code editors, but if you have never used any code editor you might need a little help.
 If you need help, please raise your hand and a proctor will explain how to compete these tasks.
-Thanks!
+We're here to help!

 ## Authenticate with Azure
 Navigate to **Resources** in your Skillable VM to locate the user id and password for logging into your Azure account.

 ## Get the latest Azure Developer CLI (azd) build
+Before we get started, let's make sure we have the latest version of azd.
+Run this PowerShell command.

 ```powershell
 winget upgrade microsoft.azd
 ```

 ## Get started with the repo
-[TODO]
+In this lab, we will start by cloning the lab repository.

 1. From the terminal